AKAT119/llm-codechallenge/README.md

 ## Running the main script:

 python main.py
-Modifying constraints:
+## Modifying constraints:
-Provide instructions on how users can modify or add new constraints in the model.
+a sample prompt:  add a constraint of 2x + 3y >9 to our model

 ## Testing